When I learned about gut health, I also started wondering about women's health. Maybe we are not designed to be uncomfortable every month?

 This cycle lasts approximately 28 days.

 We are attuned to the moon.

-This extra cycle makes us ebb and we flow throughout our days with a massive undercurrent.
-It makes us move slower and deeper.
+This means that we ebb and flow throughout our days with a massive undercurrent.
+This extra cycle makes us move slower and deeper.
 We have longer lasting phases.
 Whatever we feel, it is likely that it will last a little longer.
 And that we emerge from every phase a little wiser.
 We go deep.
 We are designed to intuit.
 To feel.
 To receive.
 To flow.
 To focus on our inner world.
 Because that is where women create life: inside of them.

 But we apply this male-24-hr-cycle-only to all of us!